 Why a US student evaluation case competition?

-What will the competition entail?
+What does the competition entail?

 Who can compete in the competition?

-Teams consist of 3-5 students who are undergraduate or graduate students enrolled in an accredited institution of higher education in the U.S. We welcome all students from all degree programs to participate, regardless of whether you are a member of AEA or whether you are in an evaluation degree program.
+Teams consist of 3-5 students who are undergraduate and/or graduate students enrolled in an accredited institution of higher education in the U.S. We welcome all students from all degree programs to participate, regardless of whether you are a member of AEA or whether you are in an evaluation degree program.

 Each team will have 1-2 coaches who will assist the team in preparing for the competition but will not assist teams during the case competition itself.
-Coaches could be instructors or evaluation practitioners who can support you prior to the competition.
+Coaches may be instructors or evaluation practitioners who can support you prior to the competition.
 We encourage all teams to have at least one coach and particularly encourage students who are newer to evaluation to have an experienced evaluator to serve as their coach.

 How do I register to compete?

 Teams interested in competing in the student evaluation case competition will need to register in advance of the competition.
 There is no cost for registering or competing in the competition.
+Register by Saturday, March 1, 2025, using the team registration form.

 What does the competition day look like?